Skip to content

 Printing on metals requires an extremely quick-drying ink that hardens to the surface of the metal through drying or curing to avoid smudging or excessive dot gain.

-Inkjet printing on metal presents unique challenges that require careful consideration for achieving high-quality results.
-There are numerous industrial inkjet ink formulations for printing on metals.
+Inkjet printing on metal presents unique challenges that require careful consideration to achieve high-quality results.
+Numerous industrial inkjet ink formulations are available for digital printing on metals.
 The choice depends on the metal and how the product is used.

 Inkjet Printing on Coated Metal